-We knew we had to make the journey to Naxos Island after spending an incredible week nearby on Paros.
-We had heard many things about Naxos, and knew it was time to explore it!
+If you’re looking for the best things to do in Naxos, you’ve come to the place.
+We knew we had to make the journey to Naxos Island after spending a wonderful week nearby on Paros.
+We had heard many things about Naxos and knew it was time to explore it!

-The Best Things to do on Naxos, Island!
+Best Things to do on Naxos Island!

 Stroll Around Chalkio

 There are numerous art galleries, boutique shops, small Greek tavernas, and dessert shops.
 There’s a lot to do here, or you can do absolutely nothing but soak up the sunshine and enjoy the Greek atmosphere.